PinNaCode/magiskboot_build/README.md

 That means you have installed a non-nightly Rust toolchain, and that is not supported currently, since the upstream uses nightly.

 You may also run into issues if you don't have `rust-src` (STD library sources) installed, just install it like in the [Requirements](#requirements) section or simply follow the hint cargo gives you.

+#### I want static builds!

+~~for static version please use the [static](../../tree/static) branch~~

+Static builds is deprecated, while it's still possible, you need to patch the CMakeLists yourself if you want to build static version.

+I just no longer have the interest to maintain the static version.

+Maybe I will add it back at some point.

 ### Development